mansoor00727/stock_prediction_model/README.md

 To run this project on your local machine, follow these steps:

 - Clone this repository to your local machine
-- Open the '.ipynb' notebook files in your Google Colab and simply run the code
+- Open the **'Airbus_Stock_Analysis.ipynb'** notebook file in your Google Colab and simply run the code

 Alternatively: